 Higher academic institutions are continuing to recognize that students with learning and attention issues need support, as they are becoming young adults.

-Ellyn Levy is a speech language pathologist and supervisor of adult and pediatric speech pathology at a large NYC hospital.
+Ellyn Levy is a Speech-Language Pathologist in who is in private practice in NYC.
 She is the parent of two adult children who, along with her husband, are the center of her universe.
 Her daughter had learning challenges from the time she was a young child.
 Ellyn has always believed that this fact has helped her relate more easily to the parents of the children she treats in her practice.